-Antique music boxes for sale - a beginner's tutorial
+Antique music boxes for sale -- a beginner's guide

 Consider this article as the confessions of a used car salesman.
 Purchasing an antique music box for sale can be just as mystifying, and sometimes as expensive, as purchasing an automobile.
 I am going to walk you through the secrets of the trade.
 I am going to compare brands, from Chevrolet to Symphonion.
 I am going to look at what's under the hood.
 And I'm going to teach you how to estimate repairs, so that you will know whether that blue smoke coming out of your antique music box means an expensive overhaul, or just some excess oil on the spring barrel.